bobsup/rangerbob/README.md

 # Cake, Icing, and Sprinkles

+### Cake

-### Cake: Things the game can't exist without like core mechanics.
+Things the game can't exist without like core mechanics.

+### Icing

-### Icing: Things that it doesn't need right now but would make it better.
+Things that it doesn't need right now but would make it better.

+### Sprinkles

-### Sprinkles: Polishy things and desires you have but know the game doesn't need it.
+Polishy things and desires you have but know the game doesn't need it.